 Free solo climbing is climbing taken to the extreme.
 Free solo climbers climb above safe heights without using any ropes, harness, or any other protective equipment.
 A fall will surely cause serious injury or death.

 Note: Free solo climbers are trained and well-seasoned climbers, so beginners and the faint-hearted are not recommended to try this form of climbing.
-Many has died soloing, but ultimately no one can withhold the fact that free climbing is liberating, and no thrill can match finishing a wall using just sheer skill without any backups.
+Many have died soloing, but ultimately no one can withhold the fact that free climbing is liberating, and no thrill can match finishing a wall using just sheer skill without any backups.
 Don't try.
 Ever.

 Deep Water Solo Climbing

 Deep-Water Soloing is a type of solo rock climbing that has protection, that protection being the water body at the base of the climb.
 It could be a sea, a river, or a reservoir.
-Routes are generally graded at a higher difficulty as ther mental factor comes into play.
+Routes are generally graded at a higher difficulty as their mental factor comes into play.

-Other climbing types
+Other types of climbing

-Competition climbing - indoor climbing only, whether sport or speed climbing, or bouldering
+- • Competition Climbing: Indoor climbing only, whether sport or speed climbing or bouldering

-Mixed climbing - a style of climbing, where you use not only your body but also axes and crampons.
+- • Mixed Climbing: A style of climbing, where you use not only your body but also axes and crampons

 Everyone has varying preferences and they may prefer a certain climbing type over the others.
-This does not mean that one form of climbing is better than the other, but rather taht some enhance certain skills more than the others.
+This does not mean that one form of climbing is better than the other, but rather than some enhance certain skills more than the others.
 Try exposing yourself to many of them and see where it goes and what you like.